Fueled by winds, largest wildfire moves near California city

 Ongoing damage surveys have counted more than 1,100 buildings destroyed, including 630 homes, and more than 16,000 structures remained threatened.
 Numerous evacuation orders were in effect.

+The small lumber town of Westwood was still under evacuation orders and protective lines were holding but the blaze remained a threat.

-The Caldor Fire started Saturday in El Dorado County and remained small until winds fueled its growth to about 10 square miles (26 square kilometers).
+California was dealing with several other massive fires, including one called the Caldor Fire that started on Saturday southeast of the Dixie Fire in El Dorado County that has grown to about 10 square miles (26 square kilometers).

-About 2,500 people were under evacuation orders and warnings, said Chris Vestal, a fire spokesman.
-Only a handful of firefighters remained in the town Tuesday, extinguishing residual fires.
+About 2,500 people are under evacuation orders and warnings because of the Caldor Fire, which nearly tripled in size overnight, said Chris Vestal, a fire spokesman.

-Authorities confirmed structures were destroyed and damaged in Grizzly Flats and two other area communities, but Vestal said he could not say how many were affected as it was not safe for inspectors.

-“They’re worried about trying to put out the fire or save homes,” he said.
-He said one person was injured in the fire.
-He did not provide additional details.

 Two dozen fires were burning in Montana and nearly 50 more in Idaho, Washington and Oregon, according to the National Fire Interagency Center.